Interview with PHB Associate Emmanuel Mudahemuka

 The biggest challenge is non-cooperation from the beneficiaries, especially if the evaluation concerns a closed project and they don’t clearly see the benefit for them.
 Quite often, there are multiple views of who is the targeted beneficiary of the project between the project sponsor and other stakeholders.
 For example, there may be several definitions of what is a small and medium enterprise depending on the stakeholders: banks, microfinance institutions, governments, tax authorities, NGOs etc.

-What interests you the most about working on field?
+What interests you the most about working on the field?

-My trip in North Africa, where I found small and medium enterprises that were very professionally managed – I visited several successful enterprises that should serve as role models.
+My trip to North Africa, where I found small and medium enterprises that were very professionally managed – I visited several successful enterprises that should serve as role models.
 The enterprises included a private engineering school, a pharmaceutical company and a logistics company.
-These companies provided jobs and trainings, while also supporting local economies.
+These companies provided jobs and training, while also supporting local economies.

 Why do you work in financial inclusion, and what do you like best about working for PHB?